softwaremill/supler/README.md

 Secondly, we need to provide a server-side endpoint which will refresh the form with the given values, validate and generate back the response.
 When validating, there is a special mode which runs the validations only for fields with filled-in values, not to show the user validation errors for fields which haven't been yet edited at all.
-This can be done with the convenience `personForm(person).refresh(receivedJson)` method.
-This simply runs apply, validate and generate JSON in succession.
+This can be done with the convenience `personForm(person).reload(receivedJson)` method.
+This simply invokes apply, validate, run action and generate JSON in succession.

 ### Adding custom behavior to the form